 In early September, David Shields and Shane Salerno published Salinger, an oral biography of the well-known author of The Catcher in the Rye and infamous recluse, J. D. Salinger.
 Along with the publication, Salerno released an accompanying documentary film of the same title that features interviews, footage, and photographs related to Salinger’s life and work.
-The documentary will air on PBS as part of the American Masters series on this Tuesday, January 21.
+The documentary will air on PB as part of the American Masters series on this Tuesday, January 21.

 In addition to the commentary of his family, friends, and acquaintances, the written biography contains photos and personal documents, including letters to and from Salinger himself.
 A collection of Salinger’s manuscripts, galleys, page proofs, and correspondence resides at the Ransom Center, including manuscripts of unpublished stories and 38 letters from Salinger to Elizabeth Murray.
 The book references some of this correspondence, which lasted for nearly three decades.